awsdocs/amazon-vpc-user-guide/doc_source/default-vpc.md

 If there is not enough address space in your default VPC to create a size `/20` CIDR block, the request fails\.
 If you need more address space, you can [add an IPv4 CIDR block to your VPC](VPC_Subnets.md#vpc-resize)\.

 If you've associated an IPv6 CIDR block with your default VPC, the new default subnet does not automatically receive an IPv6 CIDR block\.
 Instead, you can associate an IPv6 CIDR block with the default subnet after you create it\.
-For more information, see [Associating an IPv6 CIDR block with your subnet](working-with-vpcs.md#subnet-associate-ipv6-cidr)\.
+For more information, see [Associate an IPv6 CIDR block with your subnet](working-with-vpcs.md#subnet-associate-ipv6-cidr)\.

 Currently, you can create a default subnet using the AWS CLI, an AWS SDK, or the Amazon EC2 API only\.